pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-dxgkcbint_feature_nativefence_1.md

 ## -description

-The **DXGKCBINT_FEATURE_NATIVEFENCE_1** structure is used to query the OS for its support of native GPU fence features.
+The **DXGKCBINT_FEATURE_NATIVEFENCE_1** structure is an internal driver structure used by KMD to query the OS for its support of native GPU fence features.

 ## -struct-fields